KygekDev/Pocketmine-School/docs/htuim/createcustominventory.md

 sidebar_label: Create Custom Inventory
 ---
 ___
 So let's say you'd like to send players a dispenser inventory.
 Sadly, InvMenu doesn't ship with a ```InvMenu::TYPE_DISPENSER```.
-You can still create a dispenser InvMenu by registering a ```MenuMetadata``` object with the information about what a dispenser inventory looks like.<br>
+You can still create a dispenser InvMenu by registering a ```MenuMetadata``` object with the information about what a dispenser inventory looks like.

 Actually, Don't Forget to add "use" statement:
 ```PHP
 use muqsit\invmenu\metadata\SingleBlockMenuMetadata;